FPM Precision Programming

 • Learn how the “tyranny of the visit” can lead to over-protection rather than empowering self-management.

-• Discover the role of graded exposures to feared stimuli in the recovery process.
+• Discover the role of graded exposures to feared stimuli in recovery.

 • We will discuss the W.H.O.
 (World Health Organization) P.A.G.s (Physical Activity Guidelines) and the role of gamification for “guiding by the side” in constraints-based motor learning.